mnr/writing-wip/kwak-anthology.md

 “No, but we have something we think is related.”
 Araci opened the first box, displaying the electronics from Dakota’s desk.
 “Dakota was working on this, but we’re not sure what it is.
 We’re hoping you have some insight.”

 Farj picked up the box and adjusted his visor.
-After a minute, Farj turned to Nilsson, pointing out the custom circuit and making a brief comment.
+After a minute, Farj turned to Nilsson and made a brief comment.

 “It’s obvious Dakota was attempting to violate our intellectual property and patents,” Farj said to Lupe and Araci.
 “Much of this is stock components and duplicates of the parts shown on the circuit board in the oven.
 We do it differently, but the logic is likely the same.”

-Farj pointed at the custom circuit.
-“This, I don’t know.
-If you could find the assembly plans you’d have a better idea of what this thing does.”

 “How does Hestia feel about this custom circuit board?” asked Araci.